Illegal drug trade: Colombia's economy

 Colombia has had a significant role in the illegal drug trade in Latin America.
-While active in the drug trade since the 1930s, Colombia's role in the drug trade did not truly become dominant until the 1970s.
+While it was active in the drug trade since the 1930s, Colombia's role in the drug trade did not truly become dominant until the 1970s.
 When Mexico eradicated marijuana plantations, demand stayed the same.
 Colombia met much of the demand by growing more marijuana.
-Grown in the strategic northeast region of Colombia, marijuana soon became the leading cash crop in Colombia.
+Grown in the strategic northeast region of Colombia, marijuana soon became the country's leading cash crop.
 This success was short-lived due to anti-marijuana campaigns that were enforced by the US military throughout the Caribbean.
 Instead, drug traffickers in Colombia continued their focus on exporting cocaine.

 Having been an export of Colombia since the early 1950s, cocaine remained popular for a host of reasons.
 Colombia's location facilitated its transportation from South America into Central America, and then to its destination of North America.
 This continued into the 1990s, when Colombia remained the chief exporter of cocaine.
 The business of drug trafficking can be seen in several stages in Colombia towards the latter half of the 20th century.
 Colombia served as the dominant force in the distribution and sale of cocaine by the 1980s.
 As drug producers gained more power, they became more centralized and organized into what became drug cartels.

 Cartels controlled the major aspects of each stage in the traffic of their product.
 Their organization allowed cocaine to be distributed in great amounts throughout the United States.
 By the late 1980s, intra-industry strife arose within the cartels.
 This stage was marked by increased violence as different cartels fought for control of export markets.
 Despite this strife, this power struggle led to then having multiple producers of coca leaf farms.
 This in turn caused an improvement in quality control and reduction of police interdiction in the distribution of cocaine.
 This also led to cartels attempting to repatriate their earnings which would eventually make up 5.5% of Colombia's GDP.
 This drive to repatriate earnings led to the pressure of legitimizing their wealth, causing an increase in violence throughout Colombia.